The Misfits-1961

 Predictably, she winds up pregnant and forges ahead with a plan to abort their child.

-The abortion story is quite interesting in that there is never a doubt what she will have done to the unborn child.
-Unlike films that make abortion the main focus of conflict, Obvious Child wisely does not- every character in the film supports, and even encourages her to have the procedure, including her mother and best friend.
+The abortion story is quite interesting since there is never a doubt about what will happen.
+Unlike films that make abortion the main focus of conflict, Obvious Child wisely does not- every character supports, and even encourages her to have the procedure, including her mother and best friend.

-Having been written and directed by women, this is intentional and a way of empowering women, which is one of the high points of the film.
-If one is on the fence about the topic of abortion or is the pro-life instance, this film may be very tough to watch as its slant is made crystal clear.
+Having been written and directed by women, this is intentional and a way of empowering women, which is one of the high points.
+If one is on the fence about the topic of abortion or is a pro-life stance, this film may be very tough to watch as its slant is made crystal clear.

-Slate is the other high point of the film.
 She exudes confidence and comic range.
 Jewish and slightly awkward looking, she is not the leading-lady type and this arguably makes her wit and sarcastic language all the more comical.
-She is a natural in the comedy department and I am hoping she will go far.
+She is a natural in the comedy department and hope she will go far.

-Two slight props for me worth mentioning are the wonderful mention of the classic film Gone with the Wind and the setting of Brooklyn.
+Two slight props for me worth mentioning are the wonderful mention of the classic film Gone with the Wind (1939) and the setting of Brooklyn.
 This was a great nod to film history and the setting gave Obvious Child an authentic New York City feel.

 On the other hand, an utter annoyance about Obvious Child is the shameless and constant use of blatant and off-putting bathroom humor- not just once or twice, but numerous times.

 How is this necessary to the plot?
-I really cannot say, but only can surmise that it was deemed necessary by the filmmakers to show that females can give as good as males can.
-Almost saying, “men can make poop jokes, why can’t women”?
-Why this is necessary for any film is beyond me and it gives Obvious Child a crass, ugly feel.
+I can’t say, but surmise that it was deemed necessary by the filmmakers to show that females can give as good as males can.

 The film also has an unrealistic quality to it.
 Max is portrayed as prince charming.
 He can do no wrong, supports Donna in any decision she makes, is enamored by her sole being, and loves her unconditionally after only a one-night stand.
-This would not happen in real life.

 The fact that Donna is Jewish and quirky and Max is Christian and straight-laced is not explored.
 What conflicts would they undoubtedly face?
 Why were his parents not featured?

-Highly uneven, with a great premise and an interesting slant on a still-controversial social issue, Obvious Child succeeds in the story department but fails in its uncalled-for use of potty humor to elicit cheap laughs.
+Highly uneven, with a great premise and an interesting slant on a still-controversial social issue, Obvious Child (2014) succeeds in the story department but fails in its uncalled-for use of potty humor to elicit cheap laughs.

 Independent Spirit Award Nominations: Best Female Lead-Jenny Slate, Best First Feature